 Say you hit a really bad shot on a par 3.
-You saw it land in bounds and not in a penalty area, so you know it’s technically in play.
-And you know approximately where it is.
-But you also know that trying to hit your next shot from that position would be a nightmare.
+You saw it land in bounds and not in a penalty area.
+You're certain it’s in play and you know approximately where should be lying, but you also know that trying to hit your next shot from that position would be a nightmare.

-This is the classic scenario in which you might just “wish” your ball was lost, since the stroke-and-distance penalty that comes with might be your best outcome.
-So, maybe you’re inclined not to look very hard, if at all, for the ball.
+This is the classic scenario in which you might just “wish” your ball was lost, since the stroke-and-distance penalty that comes with that rule might be your best option for salvaging a decent score.
+Knowing that, maybe you’re inclined not to look very hard, if at all, for the ball.
 Or even declare it lost after only a minute or so of half-hearted "searching."

 Unfortunately, according to the Rules of Golf, a ball is not officially lost until a player, his or her caddie or partner searches for it for a full three minutes.
 And if someone finds it within the three-minute search period—even if you desperately don’t want them to—before you make a stroke with another ball, that ball is still in play.

-Hard core PGA Tour fans might remember when something along these lines happening to Phil Mickelson on the PGA Tour.
-Back at the 2001 Buick Invitational at Torrey Pines, Mickelson was in a playoff with Frank Lickliter II.
+Is that allowed?
+This is where that incident back in 2001 at Torrey Pines comes into play.
 On the third playoff hole, the par-4 17th on the South Course, Mickelson hit a wayward drive left into a canyon.
 But so did Lickliter.
 Both players proceeded to hit provisional balls that landed in the fairway.

 Lickliter went to look for his original ball and found it in a horrible spot.
-But finding it meant that his provisional was no longer an option.
-And the spot was so horrible, he declared the lie unplayable.
-Unable to take a drop near where his ball had come to rest that also wouldn’t be unplayable, Lickliter would have to return to the tee to hit what would be his third shot.
+Finding it meant that his provisional was no longer an option and his lie was so horrible, he declared the ball unplayable.
+Lickliter had no good place to drop, so he had to return to the tee to hit what would be his third shot.

 Phil Mickelson was not happy that his ball was found during the playoff at the 2001 Buick Invitational.